twongCMU/AdventOfCode2021/6/README.md

 Part 2 could not be brute forced.
-I spent some time trying to think of the math required to compute how many fish a single fish would spawn at a certain round number then realized it would be easier to jus track categories of fish.
-Fish can be in only one of 9 situations being the number of days until spawn so we only need to check and update 9 lists each round and can count how many of each fish are at that stage.
+I spent some time trying to think of the math required to compute how many fish a single fish would spawn at a certain round number then realized it would be easier to just track categories of fish.
+Fish can be in only one of 9 situations being the number of days until spawn so we only need to check and update 9 elements each round and can count how many of each fish are at that stage.